Journey Mapping Research

 - Tell us how many people you'd like to test.
 Optionally configure quotas for each screening group.

-- Review your work and initialize your study to enable data collection for it.
+- Review your work and publish your study.

 # Analyzing Journey Data